AgileAshwani/ashwani-code-challenge/README.md

-### Assignment Submision for the technicalinterview
+### Assignment Submission for the Technical Interview

 **objective**